 - Premium (up to four screens at a time, max quality 4K HDR) − £11.99 per month

-However, since a Disney Plus subscription includes access to 4K and HDR content, and a single account lets you stream up to four different shows or films on four different devices at any one time, we think it should be compared to Netflix’s 4K HDR Premium plan.
+However, since a Disney Plus subscription includes access to 4K and HDR content, and a single account lets you stream up to four different shows or films on four different devices at any one time, it should be compared to Netflix’s 4K HDR Premium plan.

-The difference between £5.99 per month (£4.99 if you sign up for a year) and £11.99 per month is significant.
+The difference between £5.99 per month (£4.99 if you sign up for a year) and £11.99 per month is huge.
 That said, actually finding 4K content is much easier on Netflix than it is on Disney Plus.

 Here’s where we move from fact and figures to personal preferences.